4 typical dishes, 2 chefs, 4 techniques

 The most representative of the three is the juane, which admits many variants, but is usually prepared with rice or ground yucca, along with chicken or fish meat, and wrapped in bijao leaves.

-It is the most representative dish of Peruvian Amazonian cuisine: the typical dish of Holy Week, and of the day of San Juan, patron saint of the region.
+It is the most representative dish of Peruvian Amazonian cuisine.
+It is the typical dish of Holy Week, and of the day of San Juan, patron saint of the region.

 2. The Sarapatera